DworkinLab/Bio720/Bio722readme.md

 ## readings for Class

 We will provide readings for classes (papers, tutorials etc).
-However, if students do not already have it, we do recommend considering to get Vince Buffalo's excellent book [Bioinformatics Data Skills](https://www.amazon.ca/Bioinformatics-Data-Skills-Reproducible-Research/dp/1449367372/) which you will probably want to keep under your pillow to allow all of the excellent advice to seep into your brain.
+However, if students do not already have it, we do recommend considering to get Vince Buffalo's excellent book either from the ebook available from McMaster [Bioinformatics Data Skills](https://mcmaster.primo.exlibrisgroup.com/permalink/01OCUL_MU/6thkva/cdi_askewsholts_vlebooks_9781449367510) or purchase a physical copy, which you will probably want to keep under your pillow to allow all of the excellent advice to seep into your brain.
 Seriously, a very useful book!

 If you want any additional specific recommendations on books for UNIX, R or python scripting contact Dr. Dworkin.
 If you are choosing perl, contact Dr. Evans or Dr. Golding.
 If you are using another scripting language (julia, ruby etc) you might be on your own...